HjalmarSnoep/emergentism/README.md

 Art: Art, in its various forms such as visual arts, music, literature, and dance, often reflects the cultural, social, and historical context in which it emerges.
 Often it emerges as an opposing force to the prevailing ideas in a soceity, deliberately taking a different viewpoint.
 Art can convey complex ideas, emotions, and experiences in symbolic or aesthetic ways, and can serve as a means of expressing and preserving cultural information.
 Even when it opposes the culture it emerges from.
 Because any opposition is still an indication of the originally opposed.
 Artistic expression often triggers very primitive parts of the brain (appeal, esthethic sense) and is therefore valued not just for its cultural or abstract content, but for this more primitive and less abstract appeal and perserved even when the orignial ideas that prompted the art are forgotten or seen as alien by the natural progression of a culture.
 This way the information can still be passed down through generations and can provide insights into a culture's values, beliefs, and perspectives, serving as a distributed repository of cultural information.
 Where language and aand religion can be seen as ways preserving information in a living society.
 Art is a way of exchanging between societies that are vastly different.

-In all these cases, emergentism recognizes that religion, language, and art are not isolated phenomena, but rather interconnected and distributed ways in which cultural information is preserved, transmitted, and shaped within a society or culture.
+In all these cases, emergentism recognizes that religion, language, and art are not isolated phenomena (or even exist as "ding an sich") , but rather interconnected and distributed ways in which cultural information is preserved, transmitted, and shaped within a society or culture.
 These forms of expression can evolve and emerge over time as a result of complex interactions among individuals and communities, and can play a significant role in shaping cultural identities, beliefs, and practices.